deanturpin/thoughts-on-software-dev/readme.md

 # clang-format
 In C++ you can simply run ```clang-format``` over your code and these distractions go away.
 I haven't quite worked out where it fits into my workflow but in the meantime I've just added it as a separate make rule.
+I do find I sometimes change the code to make clang produce a better format, but is that such a bad thing in terms of consistency?

 # Limited by your imagination
 It's usually used as a motivational mantra but actually we are entirely limited